openstack/kolla/docker/centos/binary/docker-compose/README.md

 Installation and documentation
 ------------------------------

-Full documentation is available on [Fig's website](http://www.fig.sh/).
+Full documentation is available on [Docker's website](https://docs.docker.com/compose/).

 Use wtih Kolla
 --------------

-Fig (ie docker-compose) is being used to compose one or more co-located containers know as [container sets][].
-Fig is deployed as a container from the kollaglue [repository][] to Kolla nodes using the Heat orchestration [template].
-The fig container creates a host mount to communicate with the docker api over a unix socket.
+Docker-compose is being used to compose one or more co-located containers know as [container sets][]. docker-compose is deployed as a container from the kollaglue [repository][] to Kolla nodes using the Heat orchestration [template].
+The docker-compose container creates a host mount to communicate with the docker api over a unix socket.
 The docker engine could be configured to expose the API over TCP and may be evaluated for future use.
-An additional host mount to /opt/docker-compose for fig to read the .yml file.
-This allows for seperating the fig code from the data/configuration information.
+An additional host mount to /opt/docker-compose for docker-compose to read the .yml file.
+This allows for seperating the docker-compose code from the data/configuration information.

 Either create or modify the existing docker-compose.yml file at /opt/docker-compose.
-Here is a simple example of a single container for RabbitMQ
+Here is a simple example of a single container for
+RabbitMQ:

 ```
 rabbitmq: